-Shortfalls between the carrying value of non-current assets and their recoverable amounts, being the higher of fair value less costs to sell and value-in-use, are recognised as impairment losses.
-All other impairment losses are recognised in the Statement of Comprehensive Income.
+Shortfalls between the carrying value of non-current assets and their recoverable amounts, being the higher of fair value less costs to sell and value in use, are recognised as impairment losses.
+All impairment losses are recognised in the Consolidated Statement of Comprehensive Income.

 Recognised impairment losses are reversed if, and only if, the reasons for the impairment loss have ceased to apply.
-Reversals of impairment losses are recognised in the Statement of Comprehensive Income.
+Reversals of impairment losses are recognised in the Consolidated Statement of Comprehensive Income.
 On reversal of an impairment loss, the depreciation or amortisation is adjusted to allocate the asset's revised carrying amount (less any residual value) over its remaining useful life.

-2.11 Professional indemnity provision
+2.11 Professional indemnity provisions

 In common with comparable practices, the Group is involved in a number of disputes in the ordinary course of business which may give rise to claims.
+Professional indemnity insurance cover is maintained in respect of professional negligence claims.
+Premiums are expensed as they fall due with prepayments being recognised accordingly.

-Provision is made in the financial statements, within provisions for all claims where costs are likely to be incurred.
-This represents the cost of defending and concluding claims and any excesses that may become payable.
-The Group carries professional indemnity insurance and no separate disclosure is made of the cost of claims covered by insurance as to do so could seriously prejudice the position of the Group.
+Provision is made in the financial statements for all claims where costs are likely to be incurred.
+The provision represents management's best estimate of the cost of defending and concluding claims and any excesses that may become payable.
+No separate disclosure is made of the cost of claims covered by insurance as to do so could seriously prejudice the position of the Group.